Shelter me oh genius words…

 The other side of this fandom equation is the people who believe that the universe was just fine the way it was, thankyouverymuch, and any attempts to extrapolate are akin to heresy.
 We’ll call these folks Purists, for lack of a more politically correct term.
 For these people, every Star Wars movie past the first three are blasphemy, no Lord of the Rings movie should ever have been made without mention of Tom Bombadil, and heaven forbid you ever write a sentence which might be either scientifically unsound or unbacked by wheelbarrows of lore-based research, because if you publish that sentence you’re getting a letter about it, by-gods.

 These people also have their purpose, because for better or worse, these are your Die Hard Fans(tm).
-The folks who will stand outside a theater for days to get tickets, the ones who can give you the planetary specs of every sky-ball Shepard ever visited in Mass Effect, and could give an hour lecture on the genealogy of Ferelden nobility.
+The folks who will stand outside a theater for days to get tickets, the ones who can give you the planetary specs of every sky-ball Shepard ever visited in Mass Effect, and could give an hour lecture on the genealogy of Westeros nobility.
 These folks will be buying your story when Ennui kids have already gotten bored and went home to play Call of Duty.

 Purists are the antidotes to your plot holes and your deux ex machinas.
 Purists will not let you cheat, you dirty bird, and in that regard, they will make your writing better if you let them.
 They force you to go back to your backstory, searching for ways that you can make it deeper, and as a result, bring even more emotional resonance and realism to your story.
 They are the driving force behind worldbuilding.
 And if you spellbind them, they will be reading your stories and preaching – at length – about the glories of the world you built long after those driven by novelty have forgotten what made your world so great in the first place.